flouciel/flouciel.github.io/src/content/blog/telegram-bot-newsletter.md

 ![email-noti](@assets/images/tldr-email.png)

-#### 2. Telegram bot.
+#### 2. Telegram Bot.

-The second, and ultimately better, solution was to create a Telegram bot that could automatically send updates from my chosen security sources.
-Since I use Telegram daily, it made perfect sense to use it for receiving updates.
+The second, and I think much better is using a bot to automatically send notifications from my curated list of resources.
+Telegram is my favorite tool and one I use daily, so it make perfect sense to make it a platform for my knowledge hub.

 Here's how it setup:

-1. Create a Telegram bot via [BotFather](@BotFather)
+1. Create a Telegram bot via [BotFather](https://t.me/botfather)
 2. Using [RSStT](https://github.com/Rongronggg9/RSS-to-Telegram-Bot).

 Alternative: https://www.newskeeper.io/